oberonamsterdam/docker-wkhtmltopdf/README.md

+// 2019-09-02: Build using v0.51.1 from DEB-package, updated to Ubuntu 18.04, updated to python3 due to end-of-support python2
 // 2018-03-08: Build using v0.12.4 from binary instead of 0.12.2 using apt-get
 // 2018-04-16: Moved to https://hub.docker.com/r/oberonamsterdam/wkhtmltopdf/, adding github repo for Dockerfile